Oldboycypher/Milestone-Project-One/README.md

   - #### Heading font too large on smaller screens so used @media to reduce size along with a reduction in size of the topnav.
   - #### The Burger Menu (I've been calling it a Toggle-Button in my CSS classes as was unaware of this name for it) when clicked or touched a few times will disappear and reappear if its location space is clicked/touched again.
 Thinking this may be a JavaScript fix and as such have not rectified it yet.
   - #### While the idea of the Checkmark in Training was good, positioning relative to text was an issue not rectified.
 Used @ media to limit its visibility thus removing it from smaller and very large screens.
-#### I have ignored some warnings in the W3 HTML and CSS Validation process as they appeared irrelevent to the site/code as created or produced unintended errors when actioned and tested in Dev Tools.
-All other suggestions and syntax improvements were implemented.
+#### I have ignored some warnings in the W3 HTML Validation process as they appeared irrelevent to the site/code as created.
+All other errors and syntax improvements were implemented and on final check all html and css files were error free.

 # Contact form:
 #### The site uses 2 forms.
 One in the Booking section and one in the Contact section.
 Each form is formatted for the same same user responses.